Xo1otl/funsearch/README.md

     """

-Implement the function correctly in Python and store the entire function in json field.
+Implement `equation_v2` by **modifying its calculation logic** for improvement, and store the function in the json field.
 ```